federicomor/Tesi/src/JDRPM/README.md

 # Tests and examples
 Try to run the [`Tesi/src/JDRPM/test/JDRPM_small_example.Rmd`](https://github.com/federicomor/Tesi/blob/main/src/JDRPM/test/JDRPM_small_example.Rmd) file to see if everything works fine.

-See instead [`Tesi/src/test/src/Jdrpm_vs_Cdrpm.Rmd`](https://github.com/federicomor/Tesi/blob/main/src/test/src/Jdrpm_vs_Cdrpm.Rmd) (sorry for the confusing double src in the path) to see examples regarding all possible combinations of calls of the function.
+See instead [`Tesi/src/test/src/Jdrpm_vs_Cdrpm.Rmd`](https://github.com/federicomor/Tesi/blob/main/src/test/src/Jdrpm_vs_Cdrpm.Rmd) to see examples regarding all possible combinations of calls of the function.
 There are in fact

 - section 1 "_PAPER TEST_" which fits with **target only**, i.e. some data Y from a simulated dataset
 - section 2 "_SPACE DATA_" which fits with **target + space**